2019 English Channel Piper PA-46 crash: AAIB final report

+The AAIB was unable to determine with certainty what caused CO to enter the cabin, but said it was most likely caused by a failed heater muff leaking exhaust gasses into the cabin heating system.
+The heater muff had been visually inspected during the aircraft's recent annual inspection but there was no evidence it had been pressure-tested; in a previous unrelated PA-46 accident analyzed by the AAIB, the heater muff had failed six flying hours after inspection.
+If the operator had followed commercial regulations, a pressure test would have been performed.

-The AAIB published its final report into the accident on 13 March 2020.
-It concluded that the pilot David Ibbotson was not licensed to fly the plane as his rating had expired in November 2018, and that he was not qualified to fly at night.
+The AAIB concluded that Ibbotson was not licensed to fly the plane as his rating had expired in November 2018, that he was not qualified to fly at night, and that he lacked recent practice flying in instrument meteorological conditions.
+The AAIB stated that "loss of control was made more likely because the flight was not conducted in accordance with safety standards applicable to commercial operations."
 The investigation stated that "neither the plane nor the pilot had the required licences or permissions to operate commercially."
 The report concluded that Sala would have been "deeply unconscious" due to carbon monoxide poisoning at the time of the crash, but that Ibbotson was still conscious and in control of the plane up to the time of the crash.
+The AAIB recommended that aircraft be required to carry active CO detectors.